Oasis Academy Silvertown

-Oasis Academy Silvertown is a coeducational secondary free school located in North Woolwich in Newham, in London, England.
+Oasis Academy Silvertown is a coeducational secondary free school located in Silvertown in Newham, in London, England.
 It is part of the Oasis Community Learning.
-It opened to pupils in September 2014.
-It moved to this site in September 2016, and will move to its permanent home, in Silvertown in 2022.
-It was rated 'Good' in its first Ofsted inspection in 2017.
+It opened to pupils in September 2014.It was rated 'Good' in its first Ofsted inspection in 2017.

 History

 Oasis Academy Silvertown opened in September 2014.
 It is smaller than the average-sized mixed comprehensive school within the Oasis Community Learning multi-academy trust.
-Since it opened, the school has moved between temporary sites and is currently located on Rymill Street, next to King George V DLR station.
+Since it opened, the school has moved between temporary sites and is currently located on Rymill Street.
 Physical education takes place at Newham Leisure Centre, as there is no on-site sports hall or playing field.
 Through the trust, the school has received support from other Oasis Community Learning schools.

 Oasis has a long term strategy for enhancing the performance of its schools.